 Automated rules are easy to set up but are limited in what they can achieve, whereas scripts require coding but allow you to perform many tasks and customised reports.
 Don’t be afraid to use them and remember that you can always preview the changes or review logs before implementing the changes for real.

-Whenever using automated bids based off historic data, ensure that rules and filters are put in place so that the changes are meaningful and don’t get out of control.
+Whenever using automated bids based on historic data, ensure that rules and filters are put in place so that the changes are meaningful and don’t get out of control.